-The third time it happens, Quinn is twenty-seven and her personal life is in such a state of disarray that she nearly skips the ceremony all together.
-Her agent won't let her—which honestly makes her laugh because he'd actually advised her to turn down the role that earned her this nomination.
+The third time it happens, Quinn is twenty-seven, and her personal life is in such a state of disarray that she nearly skips the ceremony all together.
+Her agent won't let her, which honestly makes her laugh, because he'd actually advised her to turn down the role that had earned her this nomination.
 He'd warned her that playing a lesbian would feed those rumors, and Quinn hates that he was right.
-She hates that she still cares what anyone thinks, because she is so horribly tired of hiding who she really is—of pretending that the women she's spotted out and about with are nothing more than friends, and the men are her latest lovers.
-She's so very close to saying the hell with it, and just telling everyone she meets, "yes, I like girls."
+She hates that she still cares what anyone thinks, because she is so horribly tired of hiding who she really is—of pretending that the women she's spotted out and about with are nothing more than friends while the men are her latest lovers.
+She's so very close to saying the hell with it and just telling everyone she meets, "Yes, I like girls."

-It isn't a sentence that she'd ever planned to speak, neither out loud nor in the privacy of her own mind—not when she was twelve-year old, overweight, unpopular Lucy, and certainly not when she was the president of the celibacy club, or the pregnant cheerleader, or the wannabe prom queen—not even when she was barely twenty and waking up for the first time with a woman, hung-over and in a state of horrified panic.
-She'd run from the truth for longer than she should have, hiding behind a string of pretty-boys who'd she tried to love, and hiding from feelings that she hadn't wanted to acknowledge.
-She's still hiding, thanks to her flourishing career, but she's hiding in plain sight.
+It isn't a sentence that she'd ever planned to speak, either out loud or in the privacy of her own mind—not when she was twelve-year old, overweight, unpopular Lucy and certainly not when she was the president of the celibacy club or the pregnant cheerleader or the wannabe prom queen.
+Not even when she was barely twenty and waking up for the first time with a woman, hung-over and in a state of horrified panic.
+She'd run from the truth for longer than she should have, hiding behind a string of pretty-boys that she tried to love and hiding from feelings that she hadn't wanted to acknowledge.
+She's still hiding, thanks to her flourishing career, but now she's hiding in plain sight.

-Quinn has everything that she could want, and nothing that she really needs.
-Her last (and longest) relationship fell to pieces four months ago, crushed under the pressure of too many secrets and ghosts from the past that Quinn can't escape.
+Quinn has everything that she could want and nothing that she really needs.
+Her last (and longest) relationship had fallen to pieces four months ago, crushed under the pressure of too many secrets and ghosts from the past that Quinn can't seem to escape.
 It's the same story every time, and she's so tired of the same unhappy ending.
 She remembers being seventeen and finally feeling like she had a bright future ahead of her.
 Now it's all bright lights and fake smiles and yearning to have those moments back when she was still swaying in the background with eyes closed and heart beating to the rhythm of a perfect song.
 She'll never feel that free again.